-Sutherland et al. (2013) then confirmed our findings using a Chebychev method with exact Navier boundary conditions, but in the no-slip case concluded that energy dissipation vanishes, in accordance with an earlier claim of Clercx & van Heijst (2002).
-This is quite unexpetected since, due to the spectral properties of the Stokes operator, the no-slip boundary condition is stiffer that any Navier boundary condition with a nonzero slip length, and should thus generate larger gradients or in other words more dissipation.
-In fact, looking more closely at their results, it appears that the central claim is based on a single computation (see Figs. 17 and 18 of their paper), for which a convergence test is not provided, which in our opinion leaves the matter unsettled.
+Sutherland, Macaskill & Dritschel (2013) reconsidered the computations of Nguven van yen et al. (2011) and studied the effects of a finite slip length inversely proportional to the Reynolds number.
+They confirmed our findings using compact finite differences on a Chebyshev grid in the wall-normal direction and a Fourier method in the wall-parallel direction.
+Therewith exact no-slip boundary conditions and Navier boundary conditions with a given slip length (independently of Re) can be imposed.
+In the no-slip case and also for a fixed slip length, they concluded that energy dissipation vanishes and that there is no indication of the persistence of energy-dissipating structures in the vanishing viscosity limit.
+This is quite unexpected since, due to the spectral properties of the Stokes operator, the no-slip boundary condition is stiffer that any Navier boundary condition with a non-zero slip length, and should thus generate larger gradients, or in other words more dissipation.
+This makes the claim of Sutherland et al. (2013), that there is dissipation at vanishing viscosity with Navier conditions for a fixed slip length, but not with no-slip conditions, quite counterintuitive.
+In fact, looking more closely at their results, it appears that the central claim is based on a single computation (see figures 17 and 18 of their paper), for which a convergence test is not provided, which in our opinion leaves the matter unsettled.